-Commission – The banks pay their agents commission on the volume of transactions carried out on their behalf.
-This commission is agreed stated in the agency agreement and will normally vary from bank to bank.
+The banks pay their agents commission on the volume of transactions carried out on their behalf.
+This commission is stated in the agency agreement and will normally vary from bank to bank.

 However, some agents have complained that their bank principal slam them with so much charges that their commissions are eroded.

-Float – By putting a good cash management policy in place, an agent can make use of cash deposits, net of withdrawal for the benefit of his primary business without hurting the agency relationship.
-For instance, a supermarket operator who doubles as a bank agent can apply excess cash to replenish his stocks rather than banking it and have his account with the bank debited to the value of the amount so applied.
+For instance, a supermarket operator who doubles as a bank agent can apply excess cash to replenish his stocks.
 Doing this rightly is a win-win to both the agent and the bank.

 This is what one bank agent has to say:

 “People here are doing it like daily contribution.
 They compel themselves to put in something into their account everyday, no matter how small.
-Instead of patronising the Esusu people, they come here to make deposit.
-Sometimes, I use their money for my other business and ask the bank to debit my account in order to credit their accountt”.
+Instead of patronizing the Esusu people, they come here to make deposit.
+Sometimes, I use their money for my other business and ask the bank to debit my account in order to credit their account“.

 How Much Do You Need To Invest?

-However, you are requied to deposit some money with the Bank to cover your float and this will vary from bank to bank.
-The bank will assess your business cashflow to determine your float.
+However, you are required to deposit some money with the Bank to cover your float and this will vary from bank to bank.
+The bank will assess your business cash flow to determine your float.

 As with any other business opportunity we share here, do your research properly and if possible seek a professional opinion before embarking on agent banking business.